bhyeh/Corn-Yield-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/89032804/156932821-575b72df-207c-4906-a8ac-e45ec07b0fe9.png)

 Overall, these early results show exciting promise in becoming a practical solution for precision Nitrogen management.
-More specifically, a farmer could reasonably accumulate weekly photos of their fields during early growth stages by a drone, generate a prediction map (by NMSP), and then make immediate decisions for applying Nitrogen _before_ their harvest and optimize overall yield.
+More specifically, a farmer could reasonably accumulate weekly photos of their fields during early growth stages by a drone, obtain a generated prediction map (by NMSP), and then draw decisions for applying Nitrogen _before_ their harvest and optimize overall yield.